-Professor Wertheim is a registered psychologist with endorsements in Clinical Psychology and Community Psychology in the Department of Psychology and Counselling at La Trobe.
-She is a Fellow of the Australian Psychological Society (APS) and a Fellow of the APS College of Clinical Psychologists and College of Community Psychologists.
-She contributes to undergraduate, honours and post-graduate programs and teaches in the areas of counselling and therapeutic skills, cognitive behavioural interventions, ethics and professional issues, and peace psychology.
-She also coordinates an undergraduate psychology field placement subject in partnership with the Victorian Department of Health and Human Services.
+Professor Wertheim, Personal Chair in Psychology, is a registered psychologist with endorsements in Community Psychology and Clinical Psychology in the Department of Psychology and Counselling at La Trobe.
+She is a Fellow of the Australian Psychological Society (APS) and a Fellow of the APS College of Community Psychologists and APS College of Clinical Psychologists.

-Eleanor has a longstanding interest in the area of body image and disordered eating.
+Professor Wertheim's clinical psychology interests include research in the area of body image and disordered eating.
 She has been actively evaluating prevention and early intervention programs for adolescent girls and women, including using internet technology.
 Her research has examined body image changes over the course of pregnancy and the post-partum period, as well as the effects of mothers' eating patterns and body image on their children.
 She has also conducted or supervised a variety of studies on topics including longitudinal predictors of disordered eating and examination of sociocultural influences, including social media, in disordered eating and body concerns.